Please note--these links are provided as a resource and do not indicate an endorsement of any of these sites or their programs.

 - SKIPPING STONES Magazine submission guidelines for ages 6-16

-- Society of Young Inklings publishing opportunities
+- Society of Young Inklings publishing opportunites

 - STONE SOUP magazine submission guidelines for students up to age 13